Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 For Medicare patients, they should expect copays until they meet their deductible.
 Once the deductible is met, remote patient monitoring is covered at 80% and beneficiaries can expect to pay on average about $25 per month for each month of monitoring.
 While this might seem significant, consider the real cost of in-person office visits for close monitoring of chronic health conditions.
 Between travel time and its associated expenses as well as the wait time in a potentially infectious waiting room, $25 monthly seems like a small price to pay.
 Another consideration is the cost of hospital admission for unchecked exacerbations of chronic diseases, which in some cases can total in the thousands.

 Meanwhile, for organizations, remote patient monitoring is one of the more lucrative Medicare care management programs.
-To learn more about RPM reimbursement and billing and coding for RPM, check out this blog post and this billing guide.
+To learn more about RPM reimbursement and billing and coding for RPM, check out this billing guide.

 Health insurance companies, recognizing the growing consumer demand for and cost savings associated with telehealth, are launching “virtual-first” health plans.
 This insurance makes telemedicine a foundational part of the patient's care, essentially serving as a digital "front door" that allows patients to access virtual healthcare services that guide them to in-person care, when needed.
 If virtual-health plans are successful and achieve their objectives, the results should be more frequent, improved care access that also lowers costs, among other benefits.